 7. Bike the pine tree lined Flatwoods Park loop trail

 Another great park in Tampa, Flatwoods, is the ideal place for those seeking a lengthy bike ride or long distance run destination.
 Many area residents use this shady, scenic trail for leisurely weekend bike rides and marathon training.

 It's one of the best places in the city to get away from it all.
 The 11 mile trail is quiet and lined with pine trees for the entire distance.
 As an added bonus, you may get lucky and spot some wildlife along the way!

 8. Enjoy great skyline views & convenient access to the city's best attractions along the Tampa Riverwalk

 1010 N Wc Macinnes Place, , 33602

-Downtown Tampa's new 2.5 mile walkway provides you with convenient access to and from various city attractions like the Tampa Museum of Art, the Florida Aquarium, and The Tampa Bay Times Forum.
+Downtown Tampa's beautiful 2.5 mile walkway provides you with convenient access to and from various city attractions like The Tampa Museum of Art, The Florida Aquarium, and The Tampa Bay Times Forum.

 9. Walk the nature trails and look for gators at Hillsborough River State Park

 This beautiful, historic park opened back in 1938, making it one of the oldest parks in Florida.
 One of the highlights here is the Class II rapids, the only of its kind in Florida!